 What is an Anomaly Scan?

 An anomaly scan is a special type of ultrasound that is used to look for any birth defects or conditions.
 This scan is usually performed between 18-20 weeks of pregnancy and can detect specific issues such as Down Syndrome, spina bifida, and other physical abnormalities.
+Before you reach this stage, many parents choose to have a gender scan around 16 weeks.
+If you are preparing for that, it can be very helpful to know the questions to ask at 20 week anatomy scan.

 Benefits of the Routine Fetal Anatomy Ultrasound